rvalla/COVID-19/README.md

 # Analysis and plotting of COVID-19 data

-This is a very little piece of code in [Python](https://www.python.org) to analyse through plots the data in the [2019 Novel Coronavirus COVID-19 (2019-nCoV) Data Repository by Johns Hopkins CSSE](https://github.com/CSSEGISandData/COVID-19) by regions.
+This is a very little piece of code in [Python](https://www.python.org) to analyze through plots the data in the [2019 Novel Coronavirus COVID-19 (2019-nCoV) Data Repository by Johns Hopkins CSSE](https://github.com/CSSEGISandData/COVID-19) by regions.
 Or the data from [National Reports](https://www.argentina.gob.ar/coronavirus/informe-diario) published in Argentina.